 December 8.
 Under the title of the Immaculate Conception, the Blessed Virgin is the patron of the United States.
 Thus this is a major feast--in fact a Holy Day of Obligation--for the Church in the United States of America.

 June 24.
-Saint John the Baptist is one of the few saints who has two feast days.
+Saint John the Baptist is one of the few saints who have two feast days.
 Today we celebrate his birth, which Saint Luke narrates in his Gospel.
 There Saint Luke draws a parallel between the births of Jesus and John, pointing out the important role in the history of salvation that Saint John the Baptist would play.

 December 25.
 All feast days celebrate, in one way or another, the gifts of God granted to us human beings.
 Today we celebrate THE gift─the Son of God made flesh.
 A gift granted to all people of all times and places.
 Truly we have been gifted.